CharlesGillingham/CMIDI/README.md

 -	CMIDITempoMeter:hostTime / CMIDIMessage:timeLine.
 We COULD add a layer to CMIDITempoMeter that allows the display of hostTime, but this would require CTime to handle offsets.
 (We might want CTime to handle offsets anyway, so that we can have a SMPTE offset.)
 We would also need to another field to CMIDIMessage “timeLine” and allow messages to be attached to particular time lines.
 This is veering toward making CTime into an object with an SInt64 and NSUinteger (time & timeline).
 I would need to have some stronger motivations for this before I commit because it is a more complex architecture.
 I like having CTime as a simple SInt64.
 -	CMIDIMessage+Verify.
 [CMIDIMessage check] would be useful as a last step in parsing, just to be sure messages are valid in files and streams.
 (Don't think it would be useful for real-time message streams because there's nowhere to put the NSError -- on the endpoint?
 It would need to be rewritten without CDebugMessage and return error objects.)

-###Test bugs
-These are not bugs in CMIDI, but they are bugs in the tests.
-- 	CMIDITimer tests, fails -- as if CoreMIDI was doing nothing.
-Timer works in the clock.

-###Untested, with code in place
+####Untested, with code in place
 - 	CMIDIEndpoint: Not sure if my internal end points can be properly used by other applications.
 I have reason to believe this probably doesn't work.

-###Todo with someone's help
+####Todo with someone's help
 These should be fixed, but they require more research than I am willing to commit right now.
 Perhaps someone else knows how to do this easily.
 -	CMIDITimer should go to the machine directly; this will help remove our dependency on CoreMIDI (which isn't available yet in iOS and may never be).
 -	CMIDIFile, CMIDIDataParser: Error reporting in CMIDIFile & CMIDIDataParser.
 (1) Warnings are not returned properly.
 Would prefer to queue all the warnings.
 (2) Need to return an error code for regression testing.
 (3) Also, regression tests would be more elegant if we removed the current dependency on CDebugMessage.h
 -	Question: Is it possible that "TuneRequest" "SongPositionPointer" "MTCQuarterFrame" should be considered real time bytes?
 Apple ignores them when it is reading a sequence.
 -	CMIDIClock Retain loop in the UI.
 CMIDIClock is not deallocated if you press play once in CMIDITransport.
 CMIDIClock and CMIDTimer are deallocated in tests where nothing is bound to the transport.
 CMIDITransport and NSDocument are deallocated in CMIDIClockTest, the clock isn’t.
 Because they are deallocated in tests with only my two objects, I don’t think this problem is in my code; it must have something to do with the bindings.

-###Bugs not worth fixing:
+####Test bugs / bugs not worth fixing:
 -	Apple's "RawData" messages does not match the System Exclusive messages I am finding in the files, but (with some discomfort), I think I am right and Apple is wrong at the moment.
 Not really clear what Apple is doing here.
 For most examples, the block of raw data looks exactly like the system exclusive message I am reading, but, inexplicably, the "manufacturer ID" has been removed.
 It's also possible that I'm misunderstanding what my tests are showing me.
 This is unimportant to my current project -- call it a "possible issue".
 Apple will not read a system exclusive message with a three byte manufacturer ID (it just deletes them).
 Apple misreads the length of some of the system exclusive messages.
 For now, I strip these out of tests when Apple can't handle it at all, and when "DEBUG" is set, I don't use "manufacturer ID" to evaluate equality.
+- 	CMIDITimer tests, fails -- as if CoreMIDI was doing nothing.
+Timer works and is well tested from CMIDIClock; I'm sure this is some dumb problem with the test.

 ##Design notes
-###CMIDIMessage

-Criteria:
+####CMIDIMessage

+Requirements:

-This was designed to make it possible to
+This was designed to make it possible to:

-(1) clients create MIDI messages with as little hassle as possible.
+- create MIDI messages with as little hassle as possible.

-(2) to identify and handle an arbitrary MIDI message with as little hassle as possible.
+- to identify and handle an arbitrary MIDI message with as little hassle as possible.

-(3) be able to efficiently read from a packetlist or file.
+- be able to efficiently read from a packetlist or file.

-(4) be able to efficiently write out to a packetllst of file.
+- be able to efficiently write out to a packetllst of file.

-(5) handle thread safety and memory management without too much hassle.
+- handle thread safety and memory management without too much hassle.

 Conclusions: